 Date Can Contain Time

-The option "" allows you to specify whether works for the dates or formats that contain time.
-If this option is checked, a date containing time part will be seen as a normal date, and the time part is ignored.
+The option "" allows you to specify whether works for dates or formats that contain time.
+If this option is checked, a date containing a time part will be seen as a normal date, and the time part will be ignored.
 This option is unchecked by default.